stephaneVercouillieBMID/slate/source/workingVersion.html.md

  As per the OpenID Connect specification [http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse](http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse)

  # 5. Requesting User Data
  ## 5.1.
-UserInfo Request
+User Info Request

  As per the OpenID Connect specification [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest)

- The UserInfo endpoint can only be accessed with a valid **access_token** received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint.
+ The User Info endpoint can only be accessed with a valid **access_token** received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the User Info endpoint.

- Your server sends the UserInfo Request using either HTTP `GET` or HTTP `POST`.
+ Your server sends the User Info Request using either HTTP `GET` or HTTP `POST`.
 The Access Token obtained from an Authentication Request must be sent as a Bearer Token.
 It is recommended that the request use the HTTP `GET` method and the Access Token be sent the using the `Authorization` header field.
-The HTTP request is sent to the UserInfo endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **userinfo_endpoint**.
+The HTTP request is sent to the User Info endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **userinfo_endpoint**.

  The Access Token will define the list of Data that will be provided back to the client (TODO).
 In order to request specific claims, you can [use scopes](#stClaims) in the Authentication Request and/or [use the claims parameter](#Claims-Request) of the **request** Object.

- > Example UserInfo Request
+ > Example User Info Request

  ```http--inline
  GET /userinfo HTTP/1.1